About Noam Omer

 Completed the "Midrashah School of Art" in Beth Berl, with distinction

-2021 - "Nephilim", Artists' House, Jerusalem, Curator Galit Semel
+2021 - “Nephilim,” Artists’ House, Jerusalem, Israel, Curator: Galit Semel

-2020 - "Downtown", Artists' House, Kefar Saba, Curator Galit Semel2019 - "The Artist and the Muse", Art Space Tel-Aviv, Curator Galit Semel
+2020 - “Downtown”, Artists’ House, Kefar Saba, Israel, Curator Galit Semel

-2018 - "Glittering Pain", Tova Osman Gallery, Tel-Aviv
+2018 - “Glittering Pain”, Tova Ossman Gallery, Israel, Curator Tova Ossman

-2017 - "Construction of Man", Artists' House, Tel-Aviv, Curator Sari Golan
+2017 - "Construction of Man", Artists' House, Tel-Aviv, Israel, Curator Sari Golan

-2013 - "Tango", Tova Osman Gallery, Tel-Aviv, Curator Tova Osman
+2013 - "Tango", Tova Osman Gallery, Tel-Aviv, Israel, Curator Tova Osman

-2012 - "Sidelooker", Gal-On Gallery, Tel-Aviv, Curator Yaniv Shapira
+2012 - "Sidelooker", Gal-On Gallery, Tel-Aviv, Israel, Curator Yaniv Shapira

-2011 & 2012 - "Traces", Kolvenburg Museum (Germany) and On-Off Gallery, Hamburg, Germany, Curator Yaniv Shapira
+2012 - "Traces", On-Off Gallery, Hamburg, Germany, Curator Yaniv Shapira

 2011 - "Lucian and I", Kayma Gallery, Tel-Aviv, Curator Philip Brandes